 Child Protection/Safeguarding Policy

-The Designated Safeguarding Leads who co-ordinates child protection issues are Nicole Schneider and Gemma Willison.
+The Designated Safeguarding Leader who co-ordinates child protection issues is Nicole Schneider.

 All staff members should be aware of the possible indications of abuse or neglect and of the procedure for dealing with suspected cases.
 Staff will follow guidelines set out by Ofsted and Warwickshire Safeguarding Children Board for safeguarding and the wellbeing of every child in our care.

-The designated people who co-ordinates child protection issues are Nicole Schneider and Gemma Willison.
+The designated person who co-ordinates child protection issues is Nicole Schneider.

 Child protection is provided by the Safeguarding children Board, which supplies support for the families whose children are in need of safeguarding to promote their welfare and upbringing.